STEPbySTEPproj/HF_metrics/README.md

 # HF_metrics

 [script.py](script.py) takes as an input the data files (in .csv format) related to the HF protocols for both with and without the use of exoskeleton.
-Datafile names should be provided with .csv extension and relative to where the script is run from.
-Arguments related to the execution time for asending/descending task are also required as an input.
+Datafile names should be provided with .csv extension.
+Condition data file (in.yaml format) related to the execution time for asending/descending task is also required as an input.

 It then computes the related metrics.
-It also optionally accepts the output filename (in .yaml format).
+It also optionally accepts the output folder name.

 ## Installation